1901212617/PHBS_BlockChain_2019/Homework2/Readme.md

 **Test12:**

 We will test when we use a transaction in a block, it will be removed from the transaction pool.
+So, it will return the correct number of transactions.

 ## Result